-- A gene-tagging juvenile abundance estimate outside the range (95% probability intervals for projections)3 for which the MP was tested (i.e. the 2019 reference set of OMs); - A CPUE result outside the range for which the MP was tested;
+- A gene-tagging juvenile abundance estimate outside the range (95% probability intervals for projections) for which the MP was tested (i.e. the 2019 reference set of OMs); - A CPUE result outside the range for which the MP was tested; - Substantial improvements in knowledge, or new knowledge, concerning the dynamics of the population which would have an appreciable effect on the operating models used to test the existing MP; and - Missing input data for the MP, resulting in an inability to calculate a TAC from the MP (i.e. consistent with the manner in which it was tested).

-3 The "range" refers to 95% probability intervals for projections for the index in question made using the reference set ("grid") of the OMs during the testing of the MP (i.e. 2019 OMs).
+&lt;sup>1 The "range" refers to 95% probability intervals for projections for the index in question made using the reference set ("grid") of the OMs during the testing of the MP (i.e. 2019 OMs).